Darcie Little Badger: Community organizing

-Little Badger serves as a delegate for the Lipan Apache Tribe of Texas to the National Congress of American Indians.
-She also serves as a science advisor to the tribe.
+Little Badger served as a delegate to the National Congress of American Indians for the Lipan Apache Tribe of Texas.
+She also serves as a science advisor and is the tribe's Storyteller Laureate.

-Little Badger was one of the plaintiffs in civil action against the U.S. Department of Interior where the plaintiffs sought to use eagle feathers in their ceremonies without fear of prosecution, protection which after 2012 was only extended to members of federally recognized tribes by the U.S. Department of Interior.
+Little Badger was one of the plaintiffs in a lawsuit against the United States Department of the Interior, where the plaintiffs sought to use eagle feathers in their ceremonies without fear of prosecution, since protection after 2012 was only extended to members of federally recognized tribes by the U.S. Department of Interior.
 In 2014, the litigants won the case with a decision by the United States Court of Appeals for the Fifth Circuit.
-The 5th Circ. acknowledged the Lipan Apache Tribe of Texas as an American Indian Tribe with a long history in Texas.
+The court acknowledged the Lipan Apache Tribe of Texas as an American Indian Tribe with a long history in Texas.
 In a settlement between the plaintiffs and the Interior Department, the Interior Department accepted the American Indian status of the plaintiffs who were not members of a federally recognized tribe and granted them lifetime permits to "possess, carry, use, wear, give, loan, or exchange among other Indians, without compensation, all federally protected birds, as well as their parts or feathers" for their "Indian religious use".

-On November 30, 2021, Little Badger was one of her Tribe’s representatives who traveled to Presidio, Texas, to attend and participate as a speaker in a Lipan traditional ceremony celebrating the city of Presidio and Presidio County’s transfer of a historical Lipan cemetery back to the Tribe.
-The celebration, rooted in Lipan Apache traditional songs, prayers, and the Lipan language, focused on the local Presidio community’s return of many sentinel stones that had been taken from Lipan gravesites throughout the years.
-During the ceremony, Little Badger used her knowledge as a geoscientist to express her Lipan people’s "endurance and strength" through their connection to the land and rocks around the burial site.
+On November 30, 2021, Little Badger was one of her tribe's representatives who traveled to Presidio, Texas, to be a speaker in a Lipan traditional ceremony celebrating the city of Presidio and Presidio County's transfer of a historical Lipan cemetery back to the tribe.
+The celebration focused on the local Presidio community's return of many sentinel stones that had been taken from Lipan gravesites throughout the years.

 Personal life

-Little Badger is asexual.
-In 2021, she was living in San Marcos, Texas.
+Little Badger is asexual and identifies as queer.
+She lives in San Marcos, Texas.